 Safety and Stability:

-In addition to energy storage, the utilization of nitrogen in hydraulic accumulators helps regulate pressure and maintain system stability.
+In addition to energy storage, nitrogen in hydraulic accumulators helps regulate pressure and maintain system stability.
 By serving as a cushion, nitrogen absorbs pressure fluctuations caused by variations in hydraulic pump flow or sudden changes in fluid demand.

 This pressure regulation function helps stabilize the hydraulic system, safeguarding it against excessive pressure surges that could damage components or compromise safety.
 Additionally, nitrogen’s inert and non-reactive nature minimizes the risk of combustion or reaction with hydraulic fluid, further enhancing overall safety.